The Benefits of Reishi Mushroom

 Every single batch of our reishi mushroom extract products are tested in a third party lab for heavy metals, allergens, bad bacteria, yeasts, molds, mycotoxins, pesticides, and irradiation before they get in your hands.

 In fact, the product doesn’t leave the manufacturing site until the third party lab has cleared it.
-If there are any test results you want to see, just contact us.

 If you want to connect with other reishi lovers, be sure to check out our ‘Shroom Club on Facebook.